vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 This table shows how the Orcon remote is connected, via the flat cable to the adapter, via the dupont cables with the ESP.

-UPDATE: I heard from implementers that the adapter pin numbering can also be in reverse order.
+> UPDATE: I heard from implementers that the adapter pin numbering can also be in reverse order.
-Then you need to look at the second column in the table for the right adapter pins.
-Let me know which one is correct for you.
+Then you need to look at the second column in the table for the correct adapter pins.
+Please let me know which one is correct for you.

 | Flat cable +<br>adapter pin | Reverse order | 15RF remote button | Dupont cable color | ESP pin |
 |-----------------------------|---------------|--------------------|--------------------|---------|